Review unit provided by Veikk

 The Veikk Studio VK2200 Pro is a beautiful pen display with solid build quality.
 It has good drawing performance and fantastic colour accuracy.
 My drawing experience is positive and satisfactory.

 There are some downsides such as the aggressive anti-glare which affects image quality.
 1080P on a 21.5-inch display has pixelation but higher resolution displays are more expensive.
-The deal breaker is Photoshop does not work when using extended desktop mode with Windows (driver v184.108.40.206), but works fine with single display mode.
+A potential deal breaker is Photoshop does not work when using extended desktop mode with Windows (driver v220.127.116.11 & v18.104.22.168), but works fine with single display mode.
+And there's the ghosting issue which the company said is a hardware defect and eligible for a replacement.

-The pricing of US $469.99 is competitive with similar sized pen displays from other brands, and the price is even lower on Amazon USA.
+The pricing of US $469.99 is competitive with similar sized pen displays from other brands, and the price may be lower on Amazon USA.
 In terms of value for money, I would say it's worth the money, but you can decide for yourself based on the findings I have presented.

 Pros and cons at a glance